 Education through Games: Critical Topics for the Classroom

-Using games for school lessons is generally an excellent idea.
-After all, learning experiences in which children dedicate themselves to a topic with fun and motivation in order to achieve their personal "flow" are particularly sustainable.
-Critical or sensitive topics are also not taboo for educational games.
+Using games for school lessons is generally a great idea.
+After all, learning experiences in which children devote themselves to a topic with fun and motivation in order to achieve their personal "flow" are particularly sustainable.
+Even critical or sensitive topics are not taboo for educational games.

 As recently presented socially adequately Swastikas in video games were allowed, it was considered an accolade for games as a cultural asset.
 The processing of historical topics also makes sense for analog games.
 The Federal Agency for Civic Education is funding a project that tries to convey German-Polish history to young people in a vivid and understandable way.
 The game Texture Special Edition picks up on topics such as the Teutonic Order, the First World War or the war crimes in Auschwitz in order to provide educational institutions with new educational tools.
 One can only hope that there will be enough teachers in the future to present the children and young people with innovative learning content.

-The exhibition of the European Game Collectors' Guild (ESG) is also educational and brings works on the subject of “Played Books” to the windows at SPIEL'18 in Essen.
-Book topics and heroes from literature are not infrequently found in board games; the title recently got it woodlands from Ravensburger impressively illustrated.
+The exhibition of the European Game Collectors' Guild (ESG) is also educational, and at SPIEL'18 in Essen it will be displaying works on the subject of "played books".
+Book themes and heroes from literature are often found in parlor games; recently that has the title woodlands from Ravensburger impressively illustrated.
 Books and games do not exist in separate worlds, but rather lead an almost symbiotic existence.
 As every year, passionate gamers should definitely take a look at the works on display by the European Game Collectors' Guild.

 The educational topic also touches the anniversary of a popular classic game: Scrabble.
 The exciting word guessing game is 70 years old and has therefore been reissued by Mattel as an anniversary edition.